Azure/AzureDataLake/docs/Hands_on_Labs/ADL_SDK_HOL.md

 # Introduction

-In this lab you'll learn how to use the Data Lake .NET SDK to interact with Azure Data Lake in C#.
+In this lab you will learn how to use the Data Lake .NET SDK to interact with Azure Data Lake in C#.

 # Getting started